 Five stages from scattered data to one structured recommendation.

 A hiring signal synthesizer is not a product.
-It is a workflow orchestration pattern — a Cowork agent or internal automation that runs the moment a candidate hits final review.
+It is a workflow orchestration pattern — an internal automation that runs the moment a candidate hits final review.
 It pulls from every relevant system, normalizes the data, surfaces conflicts, and outputs a structured hire/pass/hold call with a confidence score and the supporting points behind it.

 Five stages.

-Connect to Greenhouse or Lever via API.
+Connect to Greenhouse or Lever via their Harvest API (v3, OAuth 2.0 client credentials).
 Pull every scorecard tied to the candidate.
 Normalize across interviewers — some grade hard, some grade easy, both sets of scores end up on the same scale.
 Flag any panel where one interviewer says 'strong hire' and another says 'lean no.' That conflict is the most useful signal in the dataset.

-Hit Pave, Ravio, or Carta for the role title, level, and location.
+Hit Pave or Ravio for the role title, level, and location.
 Compare candidate expectation against your band and against market 25th, 50th, and 75th percentiles.
-Stage matters — late-stage startups pay 31-34% more than early-stage for senior roles, and an offer that is fine at Series D is reckless at seed.
+Stage matters — late-stage startups pay more than early-stage for senior roles, and an offer that is fine at Series D is reckless at seed.
+Ravio's real-time dataset now covers 46+ countries and 100+ roles, updated continuously via HRIS integration rather than quarterly exports[18].

 Pull from Linear, Jira, or Asana plus the HRIS.
 Confirm the hiring team has bandwidth to onboard.
 A new hire dropping into a team running at 120% utilization with two people on leave fails — the candidate quality is irrelevant to that outcome.
 Capacity is a gate, not a footnote.